Sleep studies are tests that record what happens to your body during sleep. The studies are done to find out what's causing your sleep problems.

 How It Is Done

 Sleep studies are usually scheduled for evening and night hours (10 p.m. to 6 a.m.) in a special sleep lab.
 But if you usually sleep during the day, your test will be done during the hours you normally sleep.
 You'll be in a private room, much like a hotel room.
 For portable sleep monitoring, you'll use equipment at home that records information about you while you sleep.

-You'll need to be at the sleep lab a few hours before the test so the technician can prepare you for the study.
-You will fill out a form about your sleep the night before.
-You will also be asked to fill out another form after the study about your sleep during the study.
+You'll need to be at the sleep lab before the test so the technician can prepare you for the study.
+You may fill out a form about your sleep the night before.
+You may also be asked to fill out another form after the study about your sleep during the study.

 After the test, you can shower and shampoo your hair to remove the glue from your body.
 Hair conditioner may help get the glue out of your hair.

 For a polysomnogram (PSG) study, small pads or patches called electrodes will be placed on your head and body with a small amount of glue and tape.
 (The glue washes off easily after the test.)
 The electrodes record your brain activity, eye movement, oxygen and carbon dioxide blood levels, heart rate and rhythm, breathing rate and rhythm, the flow of air through your mouth and nose, the amount of snoring, body muscle movements, and chest and belly movements.

 Soft elastic belts will be placed around your chest and belly to measure your breathing.
 Your blood oxygen levels will be checked by a small clip (oximeter) placed either on the tip of your index finger or on your earlobe.